ALaevens/RaspiSocketServer/README.txt

 This server only intended to be run off of a RaspberryPi

 Installing:
-    - Do automated initial install with 'sudo install.sh'
+    - Do automated initial install with 'chmod +x install.sh && sudo ./install.sh'

     - To launch server from startup: runuser -l [USER] -c 'screen -dmS relayServer python3 [FULL RELAYSERVER.PY PATH]'